vanjs-org/van/addons/van_cone/README.md

 # Van Cone
 ### An SPA framework add on for VanJS

+🔥 **Van Cone plus VanJS can create a fully featured SPA app that minifies and gzips to less than 3.5 kB!** 🔥

 This lightweight (~200 lines) VanJS addon adds the following features:
 - Navigation powered by custom router with async loading
     - integrates with browser history